ietf-teep/architecture/draft-ietf-teep-architecture.md

 mandatory-to-implement algorithms already from the start.

 Crypto agility in TEEP concerns the use of symmetric as well as asymmetric algorithms.
-In the context of TEEP symmetric algorithms are used for encryption of TA binaries and personalization data whereas the asymmetric algorithms are mostly used for signing messages.
+In the context of TEEP, symmetric algorithms are used for encryption of TA binaries and personalization data whereas the asymmetric algorithms are mostly used for signing messages.